Paris court sentences Nicolas Sarkozy to 5 years in prison for criminal conspiracy

 Alleged Libya financing

-The accusations trace their roots to 2011, when a Libyan news agency and Gadhafi himself said the Libyan state had secretly funneled millions of euros into Sarkozy’s 2007 campaign.
+The accusations trace their roots to 2011, when a Libyan news agency and former Libyan dictator Moammar Gadhafi said the Libyan state had secretly funneled millions of euros into Sarkozy’s 2007 campaign.

 In 2012, the French investigative outlet Mediapart published what it said was a Libyan intelligence memo referencing a 50 million-euro funding agreement.
 Sarkozy denounced the document as a forgery and sued for defamation.
 The court ruled Thursday that it “now appears most likely that this document is a forgery."